-We encourage all our children to have a positive self image and we celebrate the achievements and talents of all children.
+We encourage all our children to have a positive self-image and we celebrate the achievements and talents of all children.
 We have weekly celebration assemblies where children's academic and personal development achievements are celebrated.
 We have a whole school behaviour management system to reward achievement and good behaviour.
 All teachers focus on providing positive praise to reward children who make the right choices in regards to their learning, social relationships and behaviour and demonstrate our shared school values.
-We monitor children's attendance regularly and work closely with the Educational Welfare Officer to ensure children attend school and address any issues that may be preventing them from doing so.
-Children's social and emotional development and well being is continuously monitored and supported by our PSHE curriculum.
+We monitor children's attendance regularly to ensure children attend school and address any issues that may be preventing them from doing so.
+Children's social and emotional development and well-being is continuously monitored and supported by our PSHE curriculum.